-Funds for Enforcement

-Places

-Availability of Cessation Services in Montenegro

-Quitting Resources

-National Quit Line

-No

-Learn more about best practices in Cessation.

-Tobacco Packaging Regulations in Montenegro

-Quality of Tobacco Packaging Regulation

-None

-Text warning label only

-✓ Graphic warning label only

-Plain Packaging with graphic warning label

-% of Pack Covered

-65%

-Learn more about best practices in Counter Marketing.

-Tobacco Control Mass Media Campaigns in Montenegro

-Ran a National Anti-Tobacco Campaign No

-Part Of A Comprehensive Tobacco Control Program Not Applicable

-Pre-Tested With The Target Audience Not Applicable

-Target Audience Research Was Conducted Not Applicable

-Aired On Television And/Or Radio Not Applicable

-Utilized Media Planning Not Applicable

-Earned Media/Public Relations Were Used To Promote The Campaign Not Applicable

-Process Evaluation Was Used To Assess Implementation Not Applicable

-Outcome Evaluation Was Used To Assess Effectiveness Not Applicable

-Learn more about best practices in Mass Media.

-Tobacco Tax Policies in Montenegro

-Using evidence-based international recommendations/best practices, the Tobaccononomics Cigarette Tax Scorecard assesses four components of tax systems - price, change in affordability, tax share, and structure - on a scale of 0 to 5, where a higher score is preferred.

-Overall Score

-3.63

-The overall score is an average of the four component scores.

-Cigarette Price

-Consumers respond to higher prices by decreasing consumption and some quit using tobacco.

-Change in Affordability Over Time

-In addition to price, change in affordability is critical.
-Cigarettes need to become less affordable for

-consumption to decline.
+Availability of Cessation Services in Trinidad and Tobago Quitting Resources NRT and/or some cessation services (at least one of which is cost-covered) National Quit Line No Learn more about best practices in Cessation.
+Tobacco Packaging Regulations in Trinidad and Tobago Quality of Tobacco Packaging Regulation None Text warning label only ✓ Graphic warning label only Plain Packaging with graphic warning label % of Pack Covered 50% No Learn more about best practices in Counter Marketing.
+Tobacco Control Mass Media Ran a National Anti-Tobacco Campaign Campaigns in Trinidad and Tobago Part Of A Comprehensive Tobacco Control Program Not Applicable Pre-Tested With The Target Audience Not Applicable Target Audience Research Was Conducted Not Applicable Aired On Television And/Or Radio Not Applicable Utilized Media Planning Not Applicable Earned Media/Public Relations Were Used To Promote The Campaign Not Applicable Process Evaluation Was Used To Assess Implementation Not Applicable Outcome Evaluation Was Used To Assess Effectiveness Not Applicable Learn more about best practices in Mass Media.
+Tobacco Tax Policies in Trinidad and Tobago Using evidence-based international recommendations/best practices, the Tobaccononomics Cigarette Tax Scorecard assesses four components of tax systems - price, change in affordability, tax share, and structure - on a scale of 0 to 5, where a higher score is preferred.
+Overall Score The overall score is an average of the four component scores.
+Cigarette Price Consumers respond to higher prices by decreasing consumption and some quit using tobacco.
+Change in Affordability Over Time In addition to price, change in affordability is critical.
+Cigarettes need to become less affordable for consumption to decline.
 Tax Share of Price Large tax shares of price are usually a good indicator that taxes are working.
-Tax Structure 3 Best practices include relying more on uniform specific excise taxes that are adjusted regularly to outpace growth and inflation.
-Learn more about the Scorecard in Montenegro.
-Regulations on Tobacco Advertising, Promotion, and Sponsorship (TAPS) in Montenegro Marketing is the key avenue that tobacco companies use to reach consumers, new and old.
+Tax Structure Best practices include relying more on uniform specific excise taxes that are adjusted regularly to outpace growth and inflation.
+Learn more about the Scorecard in Trinidad and Tobago.
+Regulations on Tobacco Advertising, Promotion, and Sponsorship (TAPS) in Trinidad and Tobago Marketing is the key avenue that tobacco companies use to reach consumers, new and old.
 Restricting or eliminating marketing is key to tobacco control success.
-Direct Bans 5 out of 7 direct bans implemented Indirect Bans 6 out of 10 indirect bans implemented National TV and radio Yes Free distribution in mail or through other means Yes International TV and radio Yes Promotional discounts Yes International magazines and newspa apers Yes Non-tobacco products identified wi names th tobacco brand Yes International magazines and newspa apers No Brand name of non-tobacco product ts used for tobacco Yes Billboard and outdoor advertising Yes Appearance in TV and/or films: toba placement) acco brands (product Yes Advertising at point of sale No Appearance in TV and/or films: tob acco products No Advertising on internet Yes Prescribed anti-tobacco ads require entertainment media product that oproducts, use or images Complete ban on sponsorship No Ad Ban Compliance Any form of contribution (financial any event, activity or individual or other support) to No N/A Ban on the publicity of financial or or support by the tobacco industry of a individuals
+Direct Bans 3 out of 7 direct bans implemented Indirect Bans 2 out of 10 indirect bans implemented National TV and radio Yes Free distribution in mail or through other means No International TV and radio Yes Promotional discounts No International magazines and newspa ppers No Non-tobacco products identified wi names th tobacco brand No International magazines and newspa ppers No Brand name of non-tobacco product ts used for tobacco No Billboard and outdoor advertising Yes Appearance in TV and/or films: tob placement) acco brands (product Yes Advertising at point of sale No Appearance in TV and/or films: tob acco products No Advertising on internet No Prescribed anti-tobacco ads require entertainment media product that oproducts, use or images Complete ban on sponsorship No Compliance Any form of contribution (financial any event, activity or individual or other support) to No 6 65% Ban on the publicity of financial or or support by the tobacco industry of individuals